harikitech/django-horizon/README.rst

 In the example, metadata store save followings.

 - ``group``: Group name for horizontal partitioning.
-- ``key``: Determines the distribution of the table's records amoung the horizontal partitioning group.
+- ``key``: Determines the distribution of the table's records among the horizontal partitioning group.
 - ``index``: Choosed database index in horizontal partitioning groups.

 Sharded model